Recommendation 307 (2011)1

 Citizen participation at local and regional level in Europe

 4. Citizen participation can be hampered by many factors.
 Citizen groups and popular initiatives can be disheartened by the complicated and rigid procedures in place.
-There can be a lack of information on the opportunities to participate in local public affairs or the information may only reach certain groups leading to participants who are not representative of all of the community.
-Through encouraging dialogue between all groups a more cohesive community can be attained.
+There can be a lack of information on the opportunities to participate in local public affairs or the information may only reach certain groups, leading to participants who are not representative of all of the community.
+Dialogue between all groups can lead to a more cohesive community.

 5. The Congress believes that, in these times of increasing cuts to local and regional authority allocations and disenchantment with the political process, it is more important than ever that citizens actively participate at the level closest to them.
 The way forward is through innovation and active citizenship at grassroots level.
 Increased public participation and direct involvement in local governance will give citizens a sense of empowerment, and will help to restore confidence.

-7. Providing clear, comprehensive and accessible information on local and regional policies strengthens active citizenship and fosters a feeling of belonging to a community as well as the civic duty to contribute to this community in a democratic society.
-Recent developments concerning the online publication of raw government information as ‘open data’ in some countries have shown how new information and communication technologies combined with a policy of transparency can have a direct impact on participation and services at the local and regional level.2
+7. Providing clear, comprehensive and accessible information on local and regional policies strengthens active citizenship and fosters a feeling of belonging to a community, as well as the civic duty to contribute to this community in a democratic society.
+Recent developments concerning the online publication of raw public sector information as “open data” in some countries have shown how new information and communication technologies, combined with a policy of transparency, can have a direct impact on participation and services at the local and regional level.2

-8. Through actively consulting citizens, elected representatives are increasing their knowledge base and ensuring that decisions and policies are more innovative, informed, cost-effective and balanced.
+8. Through actively consulting citizens, elected representatives can increase their knowledge base and ensure that decisions and policies are more innovative, informed, cost-effective and balanced.

-9. The Congress regrets that, despite the importance that the Council of Europe places on the active participation of citizens in local and regional life, the Additional Protocol to the European Charter of Local Self-government on the Right to Participate in the Affairs of a Local Authority (ETS No. 207) has not yet entered into force.
-The Council of Europe Convention on the Participation of Foreigners in Public Life at Local Level (ETS No. 144), opened for signature in 1997, has also received few ratifications.
+9. The Congress regrets that, despite the importance that the Council of Europe places on the active participation of citizens in local and regional life, the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority (CETS No. 207) has not yet entered into force.
+The Council of Europe Convention on the Participation of Foreigners in Public Life at Local Level (ETS No. 144) opened for signature in 1992, has also received few ratifications.

-11. The Congress recommends that the Committee of Ministers invite member States:
+11. The Congress recommends that the Committee of Ministers invite member states to:

-a. to follow the example of certain member states and publish public data online, creating an ‘open data’ source for public government information, which is a valuable element to increasing dialogue with citizens at the local and regional level;
+a. follow the example of certain member states and publish public sector data online, creating an “open data” source for public government information, which is a valuable element in increasing dialogue with citizens at the local and regional level;

-b. to make greater use of existing instruments in their countries which are available for direct democracy at local and regional level and, in those countries where regulation of local government is entrusted to a regional level of government, to encourage the regional authorities to do likewise;
+b. make greater use in their countries of existing instruments which are available for direct democracy at local and regional level and, in those countries where local regulation is entrusted to a regional level of government, to encourage the regional authorities to do likewise;

-f. to sign and ratify the Additional Protocol to the European Charter of Local Self-government on the Right to Participate in the Affairs of a Local Authority (ETS No. 207);
+f. sign and ratify the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority;

-g. to sign and ratify the Convention on the Participation of Foreigners in Public Life at Local Level (ETS No. 144) to ensure reasonable efforts are made to involve foreign residents in consultations on local matters;
+g. sign and ratify the Convention on the Participation of Foreigners in Public Life at Local Level to ensure reasonable efforts are made to involve foreign residents in consultations on local matters;

-12. The Congress invites the Committee of Ministers:
+12. The Congress invites the Committee of Ministers to:

-b. to support the Congress in its efforts to continue taking the right of citizens to participate in the conduct of local public affairs into account during its visits to assess the application of the European Charter of Local Self-Government in member States;
+b. support the Congress in its efforts to continue taking the right of citizens to participate in the conduct of local public affairs into account during its visits to assess the application of the European Charter of Local Self-Government (ETS No. 122) in member states;

-1 Debated and adopted by the Congress on 18 October 2011, 1st sitting (see Document CG(21)3, explanatory memorandum) Rapporteur: M. Haak-Griffioen, The Netherlands (R, EPP/CD)
+1. Debated and adopted by the Congress on 18 October 2011, 1st Sitting (see Document CG(21)3, explanatory memorandum), rapporteur: Marjan Haak-Griffioen, the Netherlands (R, EPP/CD).

-2 See http://data.gov.uk/apps (some examples www.fixmystreet.com, www.openlylocal.com and www.spotlightonspend.org.uk)
+2. See http://data.gov.uk/apps (some examples include www.fixmystreet.com, www.openlylocal.com and www.spotlightonspend.org.uk).